nocapro/apply-multi-diff/docs/repomix.md

 type Hunk = {
   originalStartLine: number;
   originalLineCount: number;
+  newStartLine: number;
+  newLineCount: number;
   lines: string[];
 };

 export const getToolDescription = (cwd: string): string => {
   return `apply_diff Tool: Standard Diff Format

-Applies changes to a single file using the standard unified diff format (the same format used by \`git diff\`).
-This tool is highly resilient and can apply partial changes even if some parts of the diff do not match perfectly, by intelligently splitting changes into smaller parts.
+Applies changes to a single file using the standard unified diff format.
+This tool is highly resilient and uses multiple fallback strategies (fuzzy matching, hunk splitting) to apply changes even if the source file has been modified.

 Parameters:
   :file_path: (required) The path to the file to modify, relative to the current working directory ${cwd}.